Pasindu-sd/Cybersecurity-Notes/week-14.md

-# Week 14 - Threat Hunting Basic, ELK Stack
+# Week 14 - Threat Hunting Basic, ELK Stack, Splunk Analysis
 Simple description:
 The process of actively searching for threats that are already present but not identified in a network/system.